Youth Access to Nature Fund

 To provide low-income, urban Bay Area students with free, multi-day environmental education that positively and powerfully impacts their connection to the outdoors, academic performance, and character development.

-To provide an alternative, relevant, experiential, and academically rigorous education to diverse, at-risk students at two San Francisco high schools.
+To provide an alternative, relevant, experiential, and academically rigorous education to diverse students at two San Francisco high schools.